2022–23 Harvard Crimson men's basketball team

 The 2022–23 Harvard Crimson men's basketball team represented Harvard University in the 2022–23 NCAA Division I men's basketball season.
 The Crimson, led by 15th-year head coach Tommy Amaker, played their home games at the Lavietes Pavilion in Boston, Massachusetts as members of the Ivy League.
+They finished the season with a record of 14–14, 5–9 in Ivy League play to place seventh.
+They failed to qualify for the Ivy League tournament.

 Previous season

 The Crimson finished the 2021–22 season 13–13, 5–9 in Ivy League play to finish in a tie for sixth place.
 They failed to qualify for the Ivy League tournament, as only the top 4 teams qualify.